Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: The traditional approach to scientific inference requires model elements that meaningfully represent

-In scientific modeling, there is a paradigm that many models implicitly follow --- we call it the paradigm of \emph{elementwise representationality}. \begin{defn} A model is \emph{elementwise representational} (ER) if all model elements (variables, relations, and parameters) represent an element in the phenomenon (components, dependencies, properties). \end{defn} \Cref{fig:PhenModel} depicts the relationship between ER models and the phenomenon:\footnote{See Appendix \ref{app:ModelsAndPhen} for the philosophical origins of our perspective.} variables describe phenomenon components; mathematical relations between variables describe structural, causal or associational dependencies between components; parameters specify the mathematical relations and describe properties of the component dependencies.
-The upward arrows describe \emph{encoding} i.e. the translation of a phenomenon observation to a model configuration; The downward arrows describe \emph{decoding} i.e. the translation of knowledge about the model into knowledge about the phenomenon.
+Models can be found everywhere in science, but what are they really?
+Like Bailer-Jones, we see a scientific model as an ``interpretative description of a phenomenon that facilitates perceptual as well as intellectual access to that phenomenon'' \cite[p61]{bailer2003scientific}.
+The way models provide access to phenomena is usually specified by some sort of representation \citep{sep-scientific-representation,sep-models-science}.
+Indeed, models represent only some aspects of a phenomenon, not all of it---a good model is true to the aspects that are relevant to the model user \citep{bailer2003scientific,ritchey2012outline}. \nl In scientific modeling, we noted a paradigm that many models implicitly follow---we call it the paradigm of \emph{elementwise representationality}. \begin{definition} A model is \emph{elementwise representational} (ER) if all model elements (variables, relations, and parameters) represent an element in the phenomenon (components, dependencies, properties). \end{definition} \Cref{fig:PhenModel} illustrates how models relate to the phenomenon when they are ER (in the example, two-body Newtownian dynamics is used to model the Earth-Moon system) : variables describe phenomenon components; mathematical relations between variables describe structural, causal or associational dependencies between components; parameters specify the mathematical relations and describe properties, like the strength, of the component dependencies.
+By distinguishing components, dependencies and properties, we closely follow inferentialist accounts of representation by \cite{contessa2007scientific} and other philosophers like \cite{Achinstein1968-ACHCOS,stachowiak1973allgemeine,hughes1997models,bailer2003scientific,levy2012models} and \cite{ducheyne2012scientific}.
+The upward arrows in \Cref{fig:PhenModel} describe \emph{encoding} into representations i.e. the translation of a phenomenon observation to a model configuration; The downward arrows describe \emph{decoding} i.e. the translation of knowledge about the model into knowledge about the phenomenon.